 where $t_0$ is a constant timescale associated with the dynamics of $g$, and the nonlocal amplitude $A > 0$ is a dimensionless scalar parameter quantifying the strength of spatial cooperativity in the flow.
 As a side note, we mention that recent studies \cite{zhang2017,bhateja2018,kim2020} have endowed the granular fluidity field with a clear physical meaning -- $g$ is a purely kinematic quantity related to the velocity fluctuations $\delta v$, grain size $d$ and solid fraction $\phi$ through $g = (\delta v/d) F(\phi)$, where $F$ depends solely on $\phi$.

-The flow rule \eqref{eq:NGF1} states that the strain rate $\dot{\gamma}$ is directly proportional to the fluidity $g$, and there can only be flow provided $g$ is nonzero.
-Therefore, the nonlocal granular rheology is driven by the dynamics of equation \eqref{eq:NGF2} for the fluidity.
+The flow rule \eqref{eq:NGF1} states that the strain rate $\dot{\gamma}$ is directly proportional to the fluidity $g$.
+Therefore, there can only be flow provided $g$ is nonzero, and the nonlocal granular rheology is driven by the dynamics of equation \eqref{eq:NGF2} for the fluidity.
 The latter takes the form of a reaction-diffusion equation, and its behavior can be understood as follows.

 In the absence of boundary effects or nonuniformities in the stress ratio $\mu$, the $g$ field becomes spatially uniform and \eqref{eq:NGF2} reduces to the simple dynamical system